FAQ

 Principle of operation of GTPP

 A gas turbine power plant works as follows: fuel (gas or diesel fuel) is fed into the combustion chamber, and compressed air is injected into it by a compressor.
-The gas mixed with air forms a fuel mixture, which is pressurized into the compressor and ignited.
+The gas mixed with air forms a fuel mixture that is pressurized into the compressor and ignited.

-A high-pressure jet of red-hot gas bursts out of the nozzle, hits the turbine blades mounted in several rows and begins to rotate it.
-The turbine shaft transmits the torque to the rotor of the generator responsible for generating electricity, which, passing through a transformer, is transmitted to the energy consumer.
+A jet of red-hot gas bursts out of the nozzle under high pressure, hits the turbine blades installed in several rows and begins to rotate it.
+The turbine shaft transmits torque to the rotor of the generator responsible for generating electricity, which, passing through a transformer, is transmitted to the energy consumer.

 The exhaust gases are discharged through the exhaust pipe into the atmosphere or, if utilization is foreseen, into a heat exchanger or utilization boiler and used for space heating.